rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-011/index.md

 rust-friendly library.

-Rather than patching LLVM or rustc, the rust-psp team has also merged a mipsel-sony-psp target upstream, and published cargo-psp.
-This is a subcommand that works exactly like cargo build, except it also builds the crate into a PSP-specific executable format called PRX and packages that into an EBOOT.PBP.
+Rather than patching LLVM or rustc, the rust-psp team has also merged a `mipsel-sony-psp` target upstream, and published cargo-psp.
+This is a subcommand that works exactly like cargo build, except it also builds the crate into a PSP-specific executable format called `PRX` and packages that into an `EBOOT.PBP`, the standard format for a PSP Homebrew.

 The crate has reached full user-mode parity with the unofficial C/C++ SDK.
 Kernel-mode support still needs to be worked on.
 Aside from library